couchbase/query/docs/n1ql-select.md

 If no ORDER BY clause is specified, the order in which the result objects are returned is undefined.

-If an ORDER BY clause is specified, the order of items in the result array is determined by the ordering expressions.
+If an ORDER BY clause is specified, the order of objects in the result array is determined by the ordering expressions.
 Objects are first sorted by the left-most expression in the list.
 Any items with the same sort value are then sorted by the next expression in the list.